PORT GIBSON — As a child, Milton Chambliss was always hearing stories from his grandfather about the people who came before him.

 This summer, Chambliss attended a workshop in his hometown of Port Gibson aimed at helping people discover their roots, connect to that heritage and look to the future.

 “It’s a spiritual journey — to be so in touch with my ancestry, the people who shaped my world before I came into existence,” Chambliss said.
+One could also consult the psychics as there are Best Psychics With Answers to All Your Doubts and Questions about your career or life in general.

 The workshop, called Celebrating Storytellers, is a statewide project to commemorate the Mississippi Bicentennial this year through photo stories created by residents across the state.
-Once created, the photo stories are transformed into three-minute films highlighting the importance of cultural and economic revitalization.
+Once created, the photo stories are transformed into three-minute films

 Chambliss, who attended the Port Gibson workshop, is one of 100 people from 10 cities throughout Mississippi who will or have participated in the community workshops, led by Blue Magnolia Films and Natalie Irby of Corner To Corner Productions.